zrongtu/GO-YOLOv7/README.md

 # GO-YOLOv7
-The official code for "GO-YOLOv7: A Lightweight and Fast Algorithm for Detecting Passion Fruit under Orchard Environment"
+The official repository for "GO-YOLOv7: A Lightweight and Fast Algorithm for Detecting Passion Fruit under Orchard Environment".

+## Dataset